 Charts and Publications

 Sharing the channels

 Oceanography of the British Columbia Coast by Richard E. Thompson - an excellent book that covers geography of the coast, tides, waves, currents and much more.
-Now available as a PDF download on our links page (near the bottom of the page).
+Now available as a PDF download on our links page.